 That era is long past.
-This Court has since clarified-repeatedly and unanimously-that "there is ample room for accommodation of religion under the Establishment Clause," and that religious accommodations need not "come[] packaged with benefits to secular entities."
+This Court has since clarified-repeatedly and unanimously-that "there is ample room for accommodation of religion under the Establishment Clause."
 Corporation of the Presiding Bishop v.
 Amos, 483 U.S. 327, 338 (1987).
 Eight Justices reaffirmed Amos in Texas Monthly, Inc. v.
 Bullock.
 Justice White had no comment, but he had written Amos.
 The Court also unanimously agreed that religious accommodations are generally valid in Cutter v.
+Wilkinson,5 Board of Education v.
+Grumet (Kiryas Joel),6 and Employment Division v.
+Smith.7

-issues posed by exemptions from military service have little relevance in the Title VII context, where accommodating religious practices creates no remotely comparable incentives.
+(analyzing the Militia Act debate).
+These issues have little relevance in the Title VII context, where accommodation creates no remotely comparable incentives.
 See supra section II.B.1.

-$^{^5}$ 489 U.S. 1, 18 n.8 (1989) (plurality); id. at 28 (Blackmun, J., concurring in the judgment); id. at 38-40 (Scalia, J., dissenting).
+$^{^4}$ 489 U.S. 1, 18 n.8 (1989) (plurality); id. at 28 (Blackmun, J., concurring in the judgment); id. at 38-40 (Scalia, J., dissenting).